 Elme Communities Issues 2022 ESG Report

-/EIN News/ -- WASHINGTON, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Elme Communities (“Elme” or the “Company”) (NYSE: ELME), a value-driven multifamily owner and operator, announced the publication of its 2022 ESG Report.
-The report, which summarizes the Company’s ESG initiatives, programs, and achievements in 2021 and into 2022, can be found on the ESG page of the Company’s newly launched website at www.elmecommunities.com.
+WASHINGTON, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Elme Communities ("Elme" or the "Company") ELME, a value-driven multifamily owner and operator, announced the publication of its 2022 ESG Report.
+The report, which summarizes the Company's ESG initiatives, programs, and achievements in 2021 and into 2022, can be found on the ESG page of the Company's newly launched website at www.elmecommunities.com.

 Within this report, Elme Communities announced that it has achieved a 2022 Global Real Estate Sustainability Benchmark (GRESB) Real Estate Assessment score of 77, the Company's highest rating to date.
 This is the ninth and final year for the company to submit under GRESB as a diversified portfolio.
 Over the past nine years, the Company saw an increase in its GRESB score of over 30 points, from 45 in 2014 to 77 in 2022, thanks to the efforts and focus on ESG across all departments.
 Furthermore, the Company achieved a 2022 GRESB Public Disclosure rating of "A" for a third consecutive year.